sundai-club/tasks-auto-complete/README.md

 AI brain that knows everything you're doing on your laptop, and auto completes your routine tasks

-This project is built on Electron, providing a desktop application that integrates with your system.

 # Installation

 ## Screenpipe